 Emergency passports are applied for by citizens seeking urgent medical attention, students intending to study abroad or executives intending to travel for urgent business meetings.

 However, some emergency passport applicants who spoke to the Post had this to say:

 Getting your name on the waiting list of applicants is not a problem but the criteria being used to verify the people who are worth for emergency passport makes everything impossible.

 We are told they take 70 applicants per day but it seems as if only 20 are taken in and the officials have their own 50 people who will make it the list to 70 after paying kickbacks.

 We are just here to apply for the passports but we are not sure if we will get them since there are some people who applied two weeks ago but are yet to get their emergency passports.

 Imagine you come here because your passport has expired when you pay your money you can’t get what you applied for because the government has no ink.

 Reports indicate that the issuing of the one-day passport which was pegged at a cost of RTGS$ 318.00 has since been suspended.

 More: Zim Morning Post

-Clemence Masango is the Registrar General of Zimbabwe.
-He was succeeded Tobaiwa Mudede in September of 2018.
+Clemence Masango was reassigned during the reshuffle of September 2018, becoming the Registrar General of Zimbabwe.
+He succeeded Tobaiwa Mudede.
 Before becoming the registrar general, Masango was the Immigration Principal Director.
 Read More About Clemence Masango